wolfv506/akusento-pitch-accent-parser/README.md

-# Akusento — Japanese Pitch Accent Parser
+# akusento — Japanese Pitch Accent Parser

 [![Website](https://img.shields.io/badge/Website-akusento.com-red)](https://akusento.com)
 [![Status](https://img.shields.io/badge/Status-Closed_Beta-blue)](#)

-Akusento is a precision web-based Japanese pitch accent parser built for advanced learners, linguists, and language coaches.
+akusento is a precision web-based Japanese pitch accent parser built for advanced learners, linguists, and language coaches.

-Instead of relying on static dictionaries that only provide isolated word pitches, Akusento analyzes full Japanese sentences and returns structured, mora-level pitch data based on contextual grammatical rules.
+Instead of relying on static dictionaries that only provide isolated word pitches, akusento analyzes full Japanese sentences and returns structured, mora-level pitch data based on contextual grammatical rules.

 👉 **[Join the waitlist at akusento.com](https://akusento.com)**

 ## ⚙️ How It Works (Backend Engine)
 The core parsing engine is currently closed-source.
-It operates via a highly optimized pipeline utilizing:
+It operates via a highly optimized and customized pipeline utilizing:
 *   **MeCab** for morpheme parsing and tokenization.
-*   **UniDic** for accurate, modern phonetic and pitch accent data.
+*   **UniDic** for accurate POS-tagging and handling a huge variety of Japanese text.
-*   **Custom Contextual Logic** to accurately map pitch shifts across conjugations and particle attachments.
+*   **Custom Contextual Logic** to accurately map pitch shifts across conjugations, particle attachments, compound nouns, suffixes and prefixes and much more.

 ## 📚 Guides & Documentation
 We are building a comprehensive library on how Japanese pitch accent works and how to apply it to your studies.